Gollum: The Lord of the Rings

+The chapter "The Shadow of the Past" in Tolkien's sequel novel The Lord of the Rings supplies Gollum with a backstory, which Gandalf relates to Frodo Baggins, Bilbo's cousin and heir.

 Gollum's real name was Sméagol, and he had once been a member of the secluded branch of the early Stoorish Hobbits.
 He spent the early years of his life with his extended family under a matriarch, his grandmother.
 On Sméagol's birthday, he and his relative Déagol went fishing in the Gladden Fields.
 There, Déagol found the Ring in the riverbed after being pulled into the water by a fish.
-Sméagol fell immediately under the Ring's influence and demanded it as a birthday present; when Déagol refused, Sméagol strangled him.
+Sméagol fell immediately under the Ring's influence and demanded it as a birthday present; when Déagol refused, Sméagol fatally strangled him, taking the ring.

 Sméagol later used the Ring for thieving, spying and antagonising his friends and relatives, who nicknamed him "Gollum" for the swallowing noise he made in his throat, until his grandmother disowned him.
 He wandered in the wilderness for a few years until he finally retreated to a deep cavern in the Misty Mountains.
 The Ring's malignant influence twisted his body and mind, and prolonged his life well beyond its natural limits.

-Gollum left his cave in pursuit of Bilbo a few years after losing the Ring, eventually reaching Dale by the Lonely Mountain and learning of Bilbo's return to the Shire.
-However, he was then drawn away from Bilbo's trail and towards Mordor.
-There he met the monstrous spider Shelob and became her spy, worshipping her and bringing her food.
+Gollum left his cave in pursuit of Bilbo a few years after losing the Ring, but the trail was cold.
+However, he travelled to Mordor, where he met the monstrous spider Shelob and became her spy, worshipping her and bringing her food.
 He was eventually captured by Sauron's forces and tortured, revealing to Sauron the names of "Baggins" and "the Shire".
 His testimony alerted Sauron to the existence and significance of hobbits in general and the Baggins family in particular.
 He was freed, but was soon caught by Aragorn and placed in the care of the Wood Elves of Mirkwood.
 Gandalf interrogated him about the Ring.
 He escaped from them (with the help of Sauron's Orcs) and descended into Moria.

-Gollum began following the Fellowship of the Ring in Moria, but was noticed by Frodo Baggins, Gandalf, and Aragorn.
-He trailed the Fellowship to the edge of Lothlórien.
-He picked up their trail again as they left, following them all the way to Rauros, then pursued Frodo and Samwise Gamgee across the Emyn Muil when they struck out on their own towards Mordor.
+Gollum begins following the Fellowship of the Ring in Moria, but is noticed by Frodo, Gandalf, and Aragorn.
+He trails the Fellowship to the edge of Lothlórien.
+He picks up their trail again as they leave, following them all the way to Rauros, then pursues Frodo and Samwise Gamgee across the Emyn Muil when they strike out on their own towards Mordor.